Open Arts

 Overview of all dates

-• have developed an understanding of disciplinary and *disciplinary+ practices and their contextualisation in contemporary art forms,
+• have developed an understanding of disciplinary and *disciplinary+ practices and their contextualisation in contemporary art forms

 • be able to work with different media, materials and technologies to realise artistic projects/processes and develop them further.

-• be able to reflect on, communicate and further develop their own artistic practice and position its relevance against the background of social, ecological and technological challenges,
+• be able to reflect on, communicate and further develop their own artistic practice, and position its relevance against the background of social, ecological and technological challenges

 • have developed a critical awareness of social, political and cultural contexts,

-• be able to think and act ethically in the face of changing global conditions in order to help shape a sustainable, inclusive and diverse, democratic world,
+• be able to think and act ethically in the face of changing global conditions in order to help shape a sustainable, inclusive, diverse and democratic world

 • be able to formulate new perspectives, approaches and insights,